Justin-ZS/study-notes/Layout_and_Style.md

     * Vertical margins between adjacent block boxes collapse in the same BFC
     * Floated box only affect other elements in the same BFC
     * Contains floated boxes (Floated box is taken out of the containing box, but still within the BFC)
-1. Inline boxes are laid out in a *inline formatting context*, which is created by
+1. Inline boxes are laid out in an *[IFC](https://www.w3.org/TR/CSS22/visuren.html#inline-formatting)*, which is created by
     * A block container box that contains no block boxes
     * In blink, it was created by adding [anonymous block boxes](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/third_party/blink/renderer/core/layout/ng/inline/README.md)
+1. Relative positioning(`position: relative;`)
+    * Boxes will be laid out according to the normal flow, and then shifted *relative to itself*
+    * Other boxes won't be affected thus their size and position remain unchanged

+### Float and Absolute

+### Flexbox